rvesse/sparql-query-bm/BUILD.md

 Running `mvn package` in this directory will build all components.
 You will find the API under `core/target` and the CLI under `cmd/target`

-The CLI builds as a shaded runnable JAR incorporating all dependencies so can be run directly per the instructions under `cmd/README.md`
+The CLI builds as a shaded JAR incorporating all dependencies so can be run directly without needing to provide the dependencies directly.
+See the various scripts for different ways of invoking this.

+## Building for an alternate Java Version

+By default the project is set up to build for Java 6 for backwards compatibility purposes.
+You can change what version it is built for by setting the `jdk.target` property, for example to build for Java 7:

+    mvn package -Djdk.target=1.7

 ## Scripts